SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

 You should be able to see the customer information that was added in the Database as well.

-- Scaling deployments horizontally by adding multiple instances of the Application to tolerate surge in traffic is important, and we can easily achieve that in Kubernetes with a single command:
+- Scaling deployments horizontally by adding multiple instances of the Application to tolerate surge in traffic is important, and we can easily achieve that in Kubernetes with a single command:<br>
   `kubectl scale deployments -n spring-petclinic {api-gateway,customers-service,vets-service,visits-service} --replicas=3`

-- Verify the deployments are scaled:
+- Verify the deployments are scaled:<br>
   `kubectl get pods -n spring-petclinic`

 # Introduction to Kubestr